BlueOink/wsbfeels/README.md

 ## Usage
  You gotta install praw and python and get reddit app auth stuff

+ First run `python options.py`

+ Then run `python create_post.py >> out.txt`

+ This will create a file called out.txt that will be the exact text needed for the post on reddit.
+You can also parse it a different way by accessing positions.csv and dcomments.csv .
 ## Todo

 - test if inverse wsb is profitable.
 Maybe even have a chart.